Recruiter2/724events/README.md

 <pre>note when adding comments in react
 //example comment
-it shoudl be closed it seems as follows :
+it should be closed it seems as follows :
 //example comment */
 </pre>